sacloud/terraform-provider-sakura/docs/resources/object_storage_bucket_versioning.md

 ### Optional

 - `endpoint` (String) The endpoint for the Object Storage Bucket Versioning.
 Currently, only `s3.isk01.sakurastorage.jp` is supported as the endpoint.
+- `region` (String) The region for the Object Storage Bucket Versioning.
+Currently, only `jp-north-1` and `jp-east-1` are supported as the region.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only